 Isolation valves shall be installed in the fire water and the foam lines in order to segregate damaged sections without disabling the entire system.
-Readily accessible isolation valves shall be installed 100-150 ft from the manifold and the loading arm/hose area (N).
+Readily accessible isolation valves shall be installed 100 - 150 ft from the manifold and the loading arm/hose area (N).

-3108F.6.6 Supplemental Fire Suppression Systems (E).
-A supplemental system is an external waterborne or land-based source providing suppressant and equipment.
-Supplemental systems may not provide more than one-quarter of the total water requirements specified in the fire plan.
+3108F.6.6 Supplemental fire suppression systems (E).
+A supplemental system is an external waterborne or landbased source providing suppressant and equipment.
+Supplemental systems may not provide more than one-quarter of the total water requirements specified in the Fire Protection Assessment.

-Additionally, supplementary systems shall not be considered in a fire plan, unless available within 20 minutes following the initiation of a fire alarm.
+Additionally, supplementary systems shall not be considered in a Fire Protection Assessment, unless available within 20 minutes following the initiation of a fire alarm.
 Mutual aid may be considered as part of the supplemental system.